Portofino what to visit: 5 THINGS TO SEE ABSOLUTELY

 The Municipality of Portofino definitively bought the property in 1961, making it a venue for exhibitions, weddings and cultural and social activities.

-One of the wonders of the Castle, is the Mediterranean garden.
-It’s composed by various species of flowers, including many rose plants, and wonderful pergolas.
+One of the wonders of the Castle, is the Mediterranean garden, composed by various species of flowers, including many rose plants, and wonderful pergolas.

-From here, you can admire an incredible panorama, in front of our eyes.
+From here, you can admire an incredible panorama on Portofino and it’s Gulf.

 Castle opening hours: